Reid Kress Weisbord

 Before joining the Rutgers faculty in 2010, Professor Weisbord served as law clerk to the Hon.
 Jane R. Roth, U.S. Court of Appeals for the Third Circuit.
 He previously clerked for the Hon.
 Norma L. Shapiro, U.S. District Court, Eastern District of Pennsylvania, and practiced in the litigation department of Dechert LLP in Philadelphia.

-Professor Weisbord’s research and teaching interests include nonprofit law, donative transfers, tax policy, and trusts and estates.
+Professor Weisbord is a nationally-respected expert in the areas of trust and estates and nonprofit law.
 His published work has been cited in dozens of leading law reviews, journals, treatises, and books, as well as the Restatement (Third) of Trusts and the American Law Institute’s Principles of the Law of Nonprofit Organizations.
-“Wills for Everyone: Helping Individuals Opt Out of Intestacy,” 53 Boston College Law Review 877 (2012), was recognized as one of the top 10 noteworthy trusts and estates law review articles published in 2012 in the areas of trusts and estates and the gift and estate tax.
+His article, “Wills for Everyone: Helping Individuals Opt Out of Intestacy,” 53 Boston College Law Review 877 (2012), was recognized as one of the top 10 noteworthy law review articles published in 2012 in the areas of trusts and estates and the gift and estate tax.

 In his administrative role as Vice Dean, Weisbord oversees all academic and curricular affairs, establishes the academic schedule, supervises the Registrar, serves as faculty advisor to the Rutgers University Law Review, and serves as Secretary of the Faculty.
 Weisbord also chairs the Law School's program in undergraduate legal studies.

 “A Copyright Right of Publicity,” Fordham Law Review (forthcoming 2016)